 My amazing Keto Choc Mint Slice Biscuits are my star recipe for the moment!
 Working on my family selection of keto biscuits this is one recipe I wanted to get right and man oh man she is great little recipe!

-I am not going to lie, you are going to make a little mess making this recipe.
-Melted chocolate and silicone moulds is always a little bit of messy fun in the kitchen, but so worth the clean up.
+I am not going to lie, you will make a little mess making this recipe.
+Melted chocolate and silicone moulds are always a little bit of messy fun in the kitchen, but they are so worth the cleanup.

 How to make Keto Choc Mint Biscuits!

-First up you are going to need 3 x 35mm silicone dome moulds.
-Either have 3 or just do it 3 times over.
-It isn’t hard but just a little longer in the preparation time.
+First up, you will need 3 x 35 mm silicone dome moulds.
+Either have 3 or do it 3 times over.
+It isn’t hard, but it takes just a little longer for the preparation time.

-I really find the best way to make the peppermint cream is with a hands on approach….literally!
+I really find the best way to make peppermint cream is with a hands-on approach!
 I glove up and squeeze that mix together until I get a perfect smooth cream.
-It is so yummy, just try not to taste it too much!
+It is so yummy, try not to taste it too much!

 Mad Creations Choc Mint Biscuit #ketobiscuit #sugarfreebaking